kaiser-in-exile/a-believable-fiction/src/posts/chains/torricelli-venice.md

 ## Torricelli

 The mention of Torricelli the name, brings immediately to mind, the scientist Evangelista Torricelli, avid listeners of science teachers across the worlds might recognise his name as familiar, since the unit of pressure `torr` is named after him.
 1 Torr is equivalent to the pressure exerted at the bottom of a container of mercury (liquid in it's natural state at room temperature) which contains 1mm of mercury.
-The unit, is rather intimately tied to the material mercury, and it's awkward defintion, is indeed a homage to
+The unit, is rather intimately tied to the material mercury, and it's awkward defintion, is indeed a homage to the scientist so instrumental in shaping our understanding of fluids.

 ## The Connections

-The first name of Torricelli is Evangelista, the Evangelist.
+The first name of Torricelli is _Evangelista_, the Evangelist.
 An epitheth shared by an early Christian saint, from Egypt nonetheless.
-Celebrated in Alexandria, and the patron saint of a small Italian island city and once the most serene republic.
+Celebrated in Alexandria, and the patron saint of a small Italian island city and once a most serene republic.
+Saint Mark is a celebrated saint of Christendom today and also somehow surprisingly the link between a scientist and ...

 ## La Serenissima